XufengGAO/Real_Time_Embedded_System/mini_project/README.md

-# Edge Detection via Sobel algorithm
+# Edge Detection via Sobel Algorithm

 ### Description
 This project implements edge detection based on the Sobel operator.
 It reads an image from memory, does edge detection, and then displays the result binary image on a LCD screen.

+Details in our design are demonstrated in our report.

 ### Project Structure